 The second cause of this renewed focus on efficiency in software was the rise of giant web companies like Google and Facebook, which spend hundreds of millions of dollars building their own server farms.
-An inefficient desktop application makes little difference on a PC, but an inefficient web service can cost a company like Google or Facebook millions of dollars in extra hardware, so it pays for these companies to develop software which uses as little RAM and processing cycles as possible.
+An inefficient desktop application makes little difference on a PC, but an inefficient web service can cost a company like Google or Facebook millions of dollars in extra hardware, so it pays for these companies to develop software which uses as little RAM and as few processing cycles as possible.
 These companies even design the motherboards and power supplies of their servers, so they will use less energy to save money.

 The third cause for greater efficiency in software has been the growing recognition that Moore’s Law is starting to falter.
 The traditional tick-tock cycle where Intel introduced a shrink in node size every two years has now become a tick-tock-tock cycle every three years.
 It has become harder and harder for the silicon industry to keep shrinking its process tech and each new generation of process tech is no longer bringing dramatic falls in the cost per transistor.
 The expected roll out of extreme ultraviolet (EUV) lithiography at 13.5 nm wavelengths has taken years longer than expected.
 The industry has been forced to keep using deep ultraviolet (DUV) excimer lasers with a 193 nm wavelength.
 In order to overcome the fact that the amplitude of the wave is so much larger than the line widths of the circuits, the silicon fabs have resorted to costly measures such as immersion lithiography at 32nm node sizes and lower, double patterning at 16/14nm, and triple patterning at 10nm.
 In addition, the silicon fabs have employed new materials such as hafnium and germanium with a high-K dielectic and silicon on insulator (SOI) in order to keep shrinking the node size, plus they developed non-planar transistors known as Fin Field Effect Transistors (FinFET).

-As the node sizes keep shrinking, the costs of new silicon fabs are skyrocketing and the cost of overcoming currency leakage and quantum-mechanical effects at the nanoscale will become ever greater.
+As the node sizes keep shrinking, the costs of new silicon fabs are skyrocketing and the cost of overcoming current leakage and quantum-mechanical effects at the nanoscale will become ever greater.
 Given the increasing costs, many chip companies such as GlobalFoundries are choosing to skip the 10nm node and go straight to a 7nm node size.
 Semico estimates that the cost of designing a system on a chip (SoC) rose 89% between the 28nm and 14nm nodes and will rise another 32% at 10nm, plus another 45% at 7nm.
 Gartner is even more pessimistic, estimating that a SoC, which cost $30 million to design on a planar 28nm node, now costs $80 million on a FinFET 14nm node.
 Gartner predicts that the same SoC will cost $271 million at a 7nm node size and $500 million at 5nm.

 Some in the silicon fab industry are now saying that node sizes will not able to shrink to 5nm or smaller node sizes due to the effects of quantum tunneling, so the industry will have to go vertical with 2.5D or 3D packaging.
-Others are saying that 5nm will be possible using finFETs with new materials, gate-all-around FETs with nanowires or nanosheet FETs, but it will be very costly and few will be able to compete at the scale required.
+Others are saying that 5nm will be possible using finFETs with new materials, gate-all-around FETs with nanowires, or nanosheet FETs, but it will be very costly and few will be able to compete at the scale required.
 Only 4 companies (Intel, TMSC, GlobalFoundries and Samsung) can compete at the current 14/16nm node size, and it is unclear whether GlobalFoundries will be able to raise the kind of capital needed to survive in the future.
 Samsung estimates that its 10nm fab in Pyeongtaek City, South Korea will cost $14 billion to build and TMSC predicts that its 5nm fab in Taiwan will cost $15.7 billion.

 Given these rising costs of manufacturing silicon chips, it is highly questionable whether the cost per transistor can continue falling like it has for the last 4 decades.
 There may be an occasional break-through in process tech to lower the costs, but the relentless march of the past is likely to become sporadic advances in sputters and spurts, as the industry runs into thorny obstacles that require years of R&D to overcome.